Mansfield Melancon Injury Lawyers in Louisiana

 When Is the Peak of Hurricane Season?

 The peak of hurricane season typically occurs between mid-August and late October.
 During these months, ocean temperatures are at their warmest, and atmospheric conditions are ideal for storm development.
+September is typically the most active month for hurricanes in the Atlantic basin.

 Why Louisiana Is Vulnerable to Hurricanes